novuhq/novu/docs/docs/community/monorepo-structure.md

 This will:

-- run `pnpm install`, that will download all the needed dependencies and create symlinks for packages.
+- run `pnpm install`, which will download all the needed dependencies and create symlinks for packages.
 - copy the `.env.example` file to the `.env` file for the API service.
-- execute `npm run build` command to build all the dependency tree locally.
+- execute the `npm run build` command to build all the dependency trees locally.

 For additional information on running Novu locally, visit the [run locally](https://docs.novu.co/community/run-locally) guide.

 ## Apps

 The apps folder contains high-level applications and APIs.
-The apps outputs usually contain deployable units that a user can interact with either as an API or as a web/cli application.
+The app's outputs usually contain deployable units that a user can interact with either as an API or as a web/cli application.

 ### API